speced/bikeshed/docs/definitions-autolinks.md

 so here's a list of them:

 * "propdesc" - used by the `'foo'` shorthand.
 A union of "property" and "descriptor".
-* "functionish" - used by the `''foo''` shorthand for things that look like functions.
-A union of "function" and "method".
+* "functionish" - used by the `''foo()''` shorthand for things that look like functions.
+A union of "function", "method", "constructor", and "stringifier".
 * "maybe" - used by the rest of the `''foo''` shorthand values.
 A union of "dfn" and all the CSS types except "property" and "descriptor".
     For legacy reasons, this link type has the additional magic that it doesn't flag an error if it can't find any matches, because it's also used to annotate inline CSS code fragments.
+* "idl" - used by the `{{foo}}` shorthand.
+A union of all the IDL types.
+* "idl-name" - used by the IDL auto-parser.
+A union of all the IDL types that can declare IDL argument types, like "interface", "enum", or "dictionary".
+* "element-sub" - used by the `<{foo/bar}>` shorthand.
+A union of "element-attr" and "element-state".

 Additionally, there's an "idl" link type which *is* intended to be used by authors.
 It's a union of all the WebIDL types,